ryankarlos/AWS-ML-services/projects/personalize/README.md

 #### Recommendations

 <img src="https://github.com/ryankarlos/AWS-ML-services/blob/master/screenshots/personalize/personalize_recommendation_workflow.png"></img>

 You get real-time recommendations from Amazon Personalize with a campaign created earlier to give movie recommendations.
 To increase recommendation relevance, include contextual metadata for a user, such as their device type or the time of day, when you get recommendations or get a personalized ranking. https://docs.aws.amazon.com/personalize/latest/dg/getting-real-time-recommendations.html

 With the User-Personalization recipe, Amazon Personalize generates scores for items based on a user's interaction data and metadata.
 These scores represent the relative certainty that Amazon Personalize has in whether the user will interact with the item next.
 Higher scores represent greater certainty. https://docs.aws.amazon.com/personalize/latest/dg/recommendations.html

-Amazon Personalize scores all of the items in your catalog relative to each other on a scale from 0 to 1 (both inclusive), so that the total of all scores equals 1.
+Amazon Personalize scores all the items in your catalog relative to each other on a scale from 0 to 1 (both inclusive), so that the total of all scores equals 1.
 For example, if you're getting movie recommendations for a user and there are three movies in the Items dataset, their scores might be 0.6, 0.3, and 0.1.
 Similarly, if you have 1,000 movies in your inventory, the highest-scoring movies might have very small scores (the average score would be.001), but, because scoring is relative, the recommendations are still valid.